|Progress Toward Outcome

 Output 3 aims to provide institutional support to establish mechanisms for facilitation and technical support to PLGUs and communities during the transition phase of KC-NCDDP implementation.
 Training of selected PLGUs (non-pilot) for KC-NCDDP was not carried out under the TA as it will require enrolment process.
 Nonetheless, the TA supported the capacity building of key technical staff of pilot PLGUs through trainings, workshops, and learning exchange on CDD processes.
 Related to this output, the TA supported regional advocacy activities which facilitated the enrolment of target municipalities in KC-NCDDP and generated awareness on the program among Yolanda-affected provinces, civil society organizations, humanitarian/ international organizations, and representatives from selected communities.

 Output 4 supported the pilot testing of KC-NCDDP design elements, which identified areas wherein PLGU engagement can leverage its resources to complement and optimize CDD benefits.
-A report on the pilot testing has been prepared which will be popularized for dissemination by Q3 2016
+A report on the pilot testing has been prepared which will be popularized for dissemination.

-Output 5 will be supported by the additional grant from TYMTF.
-It assisted the EA in preparing a guidance note that will guide the implementation of livelihood-related subprojects using the TYMTF additional financing to L3100 PHI in the amount of $5 million.
+Output 5 is being supported by the additional grant from TYMTF.
+The grant has assisted the EA in preparing a guidance note for the implementation of livelihood-related subprojects using the TYMTF additional financing (AF) to L3100 PHI.
+It has supported various activities to prepare the DSWD regional offices for implementation of the AF, including social preparation and project development activities.